p0p4k/vits2_pytorch/README.md

-[this is a work in progress, feel free to contribute!
-Model will be ready if this line is removed]
+[~this is a work in progress, feel free to contribute!
+Model will be ready if this line is removed~] [Most of the code is ready and the model is ready to train.
+Hopefully, someone from the community can share some results ASAP!
+Thanks!]

 # VITS2: Improving Quality and Efficiency of Single-Stage Text-to-Speech with Adversarial Learning and Architecture Design
 ### Jungil Kong, Jihoon Park, Beomjeong Kim, Jeongmin Kim, Dohee Kong, Sangjin Kim